 When the added protection of an insurance policy is no longer needed, transferring the policy's ownership to the YMCA can result in tax benefits for you and a generous gift to the YMCA.

 You may add the YMCA as a revocable beneficiary on your qualified IRA, pension plan, bank account or insurance policy.

-Please contact Kelly Corbin, Fund Development Director with questions regarding the YMCA Endowment Fund.
+Please contact Kelly Corbin, COO with questions regarding the YMCA Endowment Fund.